Justin Pierre: Musical career

 Justin Pierre formed Motion City Soundtrack in 1997 with friend Joshua Cain, becoming the lead singer as well as playing rhythm guitar.
 He and Cain both previously took stints on the moog synthesizer in the band, until the foundation of the current lineup.
 Pierre was the primary lyricist for the band, and visually became noted for his pronounced sideburns, wild hair and glasses (which are Kirk Originals).

 Pierre has struggled with alcohol and substance abuse problems in the past, and during the recording of the album Commit This To Memory, he relapsed and binge drank due to the ending of a relationship.
-Pierre suffers from asthma, having to use his inhaler on stage at times.
+Pierre has asthma, having to use his inhaler on stage at times.

 The band released its fourth album, My Dinosaur Life, on January 19, 2010.
 Pierre was "trucking along on The Dino Trail" to promote the album.
 He began his promotional tour in Chicago on November 1 and was making his way around the United States doing "meet ups, impromptu performances, in store appearances, and other shenanigans that will surely ensue along the way."

 The band's 5th album, Go, was released on June 12, 2012.
 The band's sixth album, Panic Stations, was released on September 18, 2015.